aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 Developers can set the extension's configuration in the on\_init() function, as shown in the example:

 ```
-void on_init(ten::ten_t& ten, ten::metadata_info_t& manifest,
+void on_init(aptima::ten_t& aptima, aptima::metadata_info_t& manifest,
-             ten::metadata_info_t& property) override {
+             aptima::metadata_info_t& property) override {
   property.set(TEN_METADATA_JSON_FILENAME, "customized_property.json");
-  ten.on_init_done(manifest, property);
+  aptima.on_init_done(manifest, property);
 }
 ```

 Both the property and manifest can be customized using the set() method.
-In the example, the first parameter TEN\_METADATA\_JSON\_FILENAME indicates that the custom property is stored as a local file, and the second parameter is the file path relative to the extension directory.
+In the example, the first parameter APTIMA\_METADATA\_JSON\_FILENAME indicates that the custom property is stored as a local file, and the second parameter is the file path relative to the extension directory.
 So in this example, when the app loads the extension, it will load `<app>/addon/extension/first_cxx_extension/customized_property.json`.

-TEN's on\_init provides default logic for loading default configurations.
+APTIMA's on\_init provides default logic for loading default configurations.
 If developers do not call property.set(), the property.json file in the extension directory will be loaded by default.
 Similarly, if manifest.set() is not called, the manifest.json file in the extension directory will be loaded by default.
 In the example, since property.set() is called, the property.json file will not be loaded by default.

-Please note that on\_init is an asynchronous method, and developers need to call ten.on\_init\_done() to inform the TEN runtime that on\_init has completed as expected.
+Please note that on\_init is an asynchronous method, and developers need to call aptima.on\_init\_done() to inform the APTIMA runtime that on\_init has completed as expected.

 #### on\_start

 When on\_start is called, it means that on\_init\_done() has been executed and the extension's property has been loaded.
 From this point on, the extension can access the configuration.
 For example:

 ```
-void on_start(ten::ten_t& ten) override {
+void on_start(aptima::ten_t& aptima) override {
-  auto prop = ten.get_property_string("some_string");
+  auto prop = aptima.get_property_string("some_string");
   // do something

-  ten.on_start_done();
+  aptima.on_start_done();
 }
 ```

-ten.get\_property\_string() is used to retrieve a property of type string with the name "some\_string".
+aptima.get\_property\_string() is used to retrieve a property of type string with the name "some\_string".
 If the property does not exist or the type does not match, an error will be returned.
 If the extension's configuration contains the following content:

 ```
 {